Shima Spain Village 志摩スペイン村

 For a particularly special memento, head over to the photo studio, put on a flamenco dress, and strike a pose.
 No one back home will guess your photo was taken in Japan.

-Shima Spain Village may be a bit out of the way, but it needn't be an exhausting excursion, as Miyako Hotels & Resorts operates a facility adjacent to the park.
+Shima Spain Village may be a bit out of the way, but it needn't be an exhausting excursion, as there are hotels and hot springs on-site.